CNAG-Biomedical-Informatics/pheno-ranker/docs/tutorial.md

     After executing this command you will obtain a file named `matrix.txt` which is a matrix consisting of all (25+25)*(25+25) pairwise comparisons.

     !!!
 Abstract "Dimensionality reduction"
         We will use the included [R scripts]((https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/tree/main/share/r)) to perform dimensionality reduction via [MDS](https://en.wikipedia.org/wiki/Multidimensional_scaling).
-Note that you can use other dimensioanly reduction techniques such as t-SNE or UMAP.
+Note that you can use other dimensinality reduction techniques such as t-SNE or UMAP.

     <figure markdown>
       ![Beacon v2](img/movies5.png){ width="600" }